-- 1) Two years from the application date if not issued. - 2) Whichever is longer, two years from the date of issuance; or - 3) The date of the expiration of the land use permit. - 4) Extensions may be granted if such an extension complies with land use requirements, any required surety is in place, and any extension fee is paid.
+- 1) Eighteen (18) months from the Development Permit application date if not issued. - 2) Two (2) years from the date of issuance or the date of the expiration of the land use permit. - 3) Under special circumstances, up to one (1) year extensions may be granted if it complies with land use requirements, the required surety is in place, and any required extension fee is paid.